Commercial HVAC Retrofits & Upgrades

 HVAC Equipment Modernization

-Modern Equipment Technologies: Today’s commercial HVAC equipment makes 20-year-old systems look primitive.
-Variable refrigerant flow systems provide individual zone control while using 20-30% less energy than conventional systems.
-Magnetic bearing chillers eliminate the friction and maintenance issues of traditional chillers while improving efficiency dramatically.
-Heat pump systems work exceptionally well in North Texas, providing efficient heating and cooling in one unit.
-Variable speed drives on fans and pumps adjust output to actual needs instead of running at full speed constantly.
-Smart controls learn your building’s patterns and optimize operation automatically, often finding savings that human operators miss.
+Modern Equipment Technologies: The stuff available today makes 20-year-old systems look like antiques.
+Variable refrigerant flow (VRF) systems give you individual zone control while using 20-30% less energy than conventional setups.
+Magnetic bearing chillers eliminated most of the maintenance headaches that come with traditional chillers.
+Heat pumps work great in North Texas since our winters are mild enough for them to stay efficient.
+Variable speed drives on fans and pumps adjust output to match actual demand instead of running flat out 24/7.
+And smart controls that learn your building’s patterns?
+They find savings that even experienced operators miss.

 High-Efficiency Equipment Selection